Roleplay Guidelines

 For over a decade, Crack Den has been home to characters created by players from around the world.
 The wild imagination and creativity of the community keeps it thriving.

-Read this guide through the bottom of the page and select which path you wish to apply for (Citizen, Campus, or Youth).
+Read this guide through the bottom of the page and select which path you wish to apply for (Citizen or Campus).

 For more detailed guidelines and for questions, please check out the sim-guides in our Discord-server (access via the story HUD).